ANGELA WRIGHT - ARTIST

 The work reproduced the gallery windows in artists' paper.
 Tests began in Sep 2008 and I started making the work in Nov 2008.

-Half the gallery is windows - so demanding of wall that they limit hanging to small images, or the room's cluttered inner side.
+Half the gallery is windows - so demanding of wall that they limited hanging to small images on the room's cluttered inner sides.
 Seventeen window panels bracket the space - a procession of fourteen 3-row panels whose inner ends slow to a stop via panels of 2.

 ..

-site plus cable-hung 'blinds' of PVC-polyester with "Grafisoft" adhesive-vinal drawings
+site plus cable-hung 'blinds' of PVC-polyester with "Grafisoft" adhesive-vinyl drawings

-begun as a public-site installation for the London Festival of Architecture 2008 (LFA Power House)
+Initially a public-site installation for the London Festival of Architecture 2008

 28 June 2008 to 20 Jan 2009 / 28 June 2009 to 3 Sept 2009